decentraland/adr/content/ADR-114-p2p-adapter.md

 - Since there is a specific routing table for each message, there is no need to expire message or count hops.
 If a route is cut, the message will not be delivered by the mesh, this means the message should be relayed using the messaging service (if reliable) or discarded (if unreliable).
 - The messaging service fallback provide a safety guarantee against network cluster partitions.
 - A given implementation can be optimized by suggesting peers to connect to certain others in order to avoid clustering and minimize messaging service usage.
 This is out of the scope for this document.
-- Since the routing service will know the status of the mesh at all times, it's easy to graph and debug network problems.

 # Risks

 - Potentially the messages may be too big, if they include all the routes.
 Mitigation: if bandwidth becomes a problem, it is possible to encode the message again by removing the current peer from the routing paths, this way the message is small but the process will consume more CPU instead.
-- Routing service cost to keep the routes updated.
+- The cost to keep the routes updated for each node.
 Mitigation: based on metrics we can adjust the parameters: frequency of the routes calculation, the routing algorithm, and how the graph is stored in memory.

 # Competition (alternatives)